andrejlevkovitch/MySettings/README.md

   2) add current user to sudo group
       - su root
       - adduser levkovitch sudo
-     here can be problem with 'adduser command not found' - then just add /usr/sbin in you PATH
   3) uncomment string in .bashrc 'force_color_prompt=yes'
   4) set caps_lock as additional ctrl.
 For this add string 'XKBOPTIONS="ctrl:nocaps"' in /etc/default/keyboard and run command